There is no consolidated/unified law on product safety in India. Instead, there is various general and sector-specific legislation.

 Drug and Cosmetics Act, 1940 (DCA)

-There is no centralised unified regulator/body that regulates matters concerning product safety apart from the BIS, which regulates Indian Standards.
-However, there are different sector-specific regulators established under specific legislation.
+There is no centralised unified regulator or body that oversees matters concerning product safety, apart from the BIS, which regulates Indian Standards.
+However, there are different sector-specific regulators established under specific pieces of legislation.

-Corrective Actions Under General Legislation Such as the CPA and BIS
+Corrective Actions Under General Legislations Such as the CPA and BIS

 Under the CPA, consumer forums are empowered to issue a corrective advertisement to neutralise the effect of a misleading advertisement, the cost of which is to be borne by the party responsible for issuing the misleading advertisement.
 Consumer forums may also direct the opposite party/the party at fault to withdraw hazardous goods from being offered for sale.

-Corrective Actions Under Sector-specific Legislation Such as the FSSA and DCA
+Corrective Actions Under Sector-specific Legislations such as the FSSA and DCA

-Under the Medical Devices Rules, 2017 (MDR) framed under the aegis of the DCA, if a manufacturer or importer of medical devices believes that a medical device which is imported, manufactured or distributed by him/her is likely to pose a risk to the health of a user or patient, then he/she is required to initiate recall and withdrawal of the medical device from the market indicating the reasons for withdrawal.
-He/she is also required to inform the relevant authority as well as the affected patients.
+Under the Medical Devices Rules, 2017 (MDR), framed under the aegis of the DCA, if a manufacturer or importer of medical devices believes that a medical device – which is imported, manufactured or distributed by him or her – is likely to pose a risk to the health of a user or patient, then he or she is required to initiate the recall and withdrawal of the medical device from the market, indicating the reasons for that withdrawal.
+He or she is also required to inform the relevant authority as well as the affected patients.

 There is no general trigger for notification to authorities in respect of product safety issues in India.
 However, the FSSA and the Medical Devices Rules, 2017 provide that authorities are to be notified in certain cases.

-The FSSA and the Food Recall Regulations impose an obligation on the food business operator to inform the relevant authority, as well as the consumers, if the food business operator has reason to believe that a food product is not in compliance with the FSSA or is unsafe for consumption.
-The food business operator has to provide information under Schedule I to the Food Recall Regulations to the authority immediately, but not exceeding 24 hours from the time that the non-compliance comes to the food business operator’s notice.
+The FSSA and the Food Recall Regulations impose an obligation on a food business operator to inform the relevant authority as well as the consumers, if that food business operator has reason to believe that a food product is not in compliance with the FSSA or is unsafe for consumption.
+The food business operator has to provide information, under Schedule I to the Food Recall Regulations, to the authority immediately, but not exceeding 24 hours from the time that the non-compliance came to the food business operator’s notice.
 Food business operators also have to send status reports regarding the recall process as per Schedule II to the Food Recall Regulations.
 Once a recall is complete, the food business operator is required to send a notice terminating the recall under Schedule III to the Food Recall Regulations.

-The MDR imposes an obligation on a manufacturer or importer of medical devices to inform the relevant authority, as well as the affected patients, if he/she has reason to believe that a medical device which is imported, manufactured or distributed by him/her is likely to pose a risk to the health of a user or patient.
-Additionally, he/she is required to initiate recall and withdrawal of the medical device from the market, indicating the reasons for withdrawal.
+The MDR imposes an obligation on a manufacturer or importer of medical devices to inform the relevant authority as well as the affected patients, if he or she has reason to believe that a medical device – which is imported, manufactured or distributed by him or her – is likely to pose a risk to the health of a user or patient.
+Additionally, he or she is required to initiate recall and withdrawal of the medical device from the market indicating the reasons for withdrawal.

-The CPA stipulates imprisonment for a maximum term of three years along with a fine of up to INR10,000 for a person who fails to comply with the orders/direction of the consumer courts.
-For non-compliance with the standards as prescribed by the BIS and manufacturing/selling of products without the ISI Mark, the BIS prescribes imprisonment of up to two years along with a fine which may extend up to ten times the value of the good or article produced or sold.
+The CPA stipulates imprisonment for a maximum term of three years along with a fine of up to INR10,000 (approximately USD130), for a person who fails to comply with the orders/direction of the consumer courts.
+For non-compliance with the standards as prescribed by the BIS, and for manufacturing/selling products without the ISI Mark, the BIS prescribes imprisonment of up to two years along with a fine which may extend to up to ten times the value of the goods or articles produced or sold.

-The FSSA provides for penalty of up to INR200,000 (approximately USD2,884) for failure to comply with the directions of the Food Safety Officer or for any other contravention in respect of which no specific penalty has been provided under the FSSA.
-If a food business operator fails to comply with its obligation to recall food products or notify authorities, a penalty of up to INR200,000 (approximately USD2,884) may be imposed.
+The FSSA provides for a penalty of up to INR200,000 (approximately USD2,600) for failure to comply with the directions of a Food Safety Officer or for any other contravention in respect of which no specific penalty has been provided under the FSSA.
+If a food business operator fails to comply with its obligation to recall food products or notify authorities, a penalty of up to INR200,000 (approximately USD2,600) may be imposed.